jrgrant/hass_ids_hyyp/README.md

 - If you are upgrading from 1.5.0 or earlier then you **MUST** re-add the integration to load the new configuration settings.
 - Implemented several fixes to the push notification system to prevent infinite loop and high CPU usage
-- Implemented better heatbeat and reconnect methods for the push notification system.
+- Implemented better heartbeat and reconnect methods for the push notification system.

 **Version 1.5.0**